-- STRATEGY 51 Ensure Council continue to support the current major annual events calendar - ACTION 51.1 Maintain funding for current major events. - ACTION 51.2 Ensure a dialogue with major events is maintained before, during and after major events. - ACTION 51.3 Maintain existing service levels and quality infrastructure to support major events. - STRATEGY 52 Ensure that events funding is matched to the strategic positioning of Greater Shepparton - ACTION 52.1 Implement new onteria for major events funding sponsorship and partnerships that seeks to support events which align with the following: - Number of visitors: Greater support for events that demonstrate they can bring Visitors' to the Region; - Economic impact: Greater support for events that can demonstrate higher economic impact; - Month of the Event: Greater support for events that fill gaps in the market; - Event Duration: Greater support for events that run over a larger timeframe;
+STRATEGY 51 Ensure Council continue to support the current major annual events calendar

+- ACTION 51.1 Maintain funding for current major events. - ACTION 51.2 Ensure a dialogue with major events is maintained before, during and after major events. - ACTION 51.3 Maintoin existing service levels and quality infrastructure to support major events.

+STRATEGY 52 Ensure that events funding is matched to the strategic positioning of Greater Shepparton

+ACTION 52.1 Implement new criteria for major events funding sponsorship and partnerships that seeks to support events which alse with the following:

+- Number of visitors: Greater support for events that demonstrate they can bring Visitors' to the Region; - Economic impact: Greater support for events that can demonstrate higher economic impact; - Month of the Event: Greater support for events that fill gaps in the market; - Event Duration: Greater support for events that run over a larger timeframe;

 Type of Event: Greater support events that diversify the events base Target Market alignment: Greater support for events that align with key target markets.
-STRATEGY 53 D ACTION 52.2 Attract one or two more annual significant hallmark events that have broader national and international branding appeal.
-Reallocate funding to events in order for Shepparton to attract a hallmark event.
-ACTION 53.1 И р ACTION 52.3 Continue to support community and civic events and colebrations as part of the overall events program via grant programs, sponsorship, and council operated and run events.
-These include: Australia Day 4 Carals by Candlelight ( Screen on the Green outdoor movie festivals ACTION 53.2 H Anzor Day STRATEGY 54 E Small town festive event grant funding Small and major event grant funding ACTION 54.1 Đ Small town Australia day grant funding ACTION 54.2 h St Georges Rd Food Jestival S Converge on the Goulburn Festival ACTION 54.3 Х New Year's Eve Festival ACTION 54.4 F ACTION 52.4 Continue the region's major event attraction efforts on those activities and attributes where A the region has a natural competitive advantage and which offered the greatest prospects of ACTION 54.5 D success.
-ACTION 54.6 Đ ACTION 52.5 Investigate how the extensive major events program can be better marketed and resourced to maximise the social and economic outcomes.
-ACTION 54.7 D
+STRATEGY 53 Diversify the events base by supporting more arts, food, cultural and music events ACTION 52.2 Attract one or two more annual significant halfmark events that have broader notional and international branding appeal.
+Reallocate funding to events in order for Shepparton to altract a halfmark event.
+ACTION 53.1 Work with event organisers to establish a series of arts, cultural and music events.
+In particular: • Indigenous events; ACTION 52.3 Continue to support community and civic events and celebrations as part of the overall events program via grant programs, sponsorship, and council operated and run events.
+These include: Australia Day Carals by Candlelight Music events; Arts and cultural events; Food events; Multi-cultural events; Motor sports events.
+Screen on the Green outdoor mavie festivals Anzac Day ACTION 53.2 STRATEGY 54 Wark with small towns to develop and host major events.
+Explore opportunities to grow the business events sector Small town festive event grant funding Small and major event grant funding ACTION 54.1 Encourage business event facilities to become members of BEV.
+Small town Australia day grant funding Stranger Ad Count funding ACTION 54.2 Improve marketing of business events including establishment of a business events.
+Shepparton web partial which profiles establishments.
+Small town Australia day grant funding St Georges Rd Food festival Converge on the Goulburn Festival New Year's Eve Festival ACTION 54.2 ACTION 54.3 ACTION 54.4 Improve marketing of business events including establishment of a business events Shepparton web partol which profiles establishments.
+Working closely with venues to acquire and attract business events.
+Forster collaboration within the business events sector, particularly where business events ACTION 52.4 St Georges Rd Food festival Converge on the Goulburn Festival ACTION 54.3 Shepparton web partal which profiles establishments.
+Working closely with venues to acquire and attract business events.